Customer relationship management (CRM) is no longer just a transactional process. Now, it’s a must for any business looking to thrive in thiscusto ...

 My recommendation for budding entrepreneurs is to focus on content creation over product creation.
 Most people get completely carried away with the latter: the features, the bells and whistles.
 But this is not how you sell products.
 You sell them by creating ungodly amounts of content and building a brand.
 The earlier you start, the earlier you will see sales.
 Write a blog post today.
 Record a YouTube video, however crappy, and then never stop.

-As for profitable business ideas in 2024 — I predict that any kind of business that offers a highly personalized approach will succeed.
+As for profitable business ideas — I predict that any kind of business that offers a highly personalized approach will succeed.
 With the rise of mediocre but infinitely scalable AI solutions, it’s the only way to stand out.
 You must understand your customer, and you must offer a personal touch.
 Productized services, a business model touted as the end-all for so long, will likely go away.
 One-size-fits-all will no longer cut it.

 Niels Bohrmann, accountability coach at nielsbohrmann.com